 - The proportion of sustainable transportation to and from work will be 30%.

 - Offsetting of all greenhouse gas emissions that cannot be prevented.

 The Green Steps Program is for government agencies that want to reduce negative environmental impacts and strengthen the environmental awareness of employees.

-Harpa continues to reduce the negative environmental impact of its operations and has already completed four of the five Green Steps and is working diligently on completing the fifth and final one.
+Harpa continues to reduce the negative environmental impact of its operations and has already completed all of the five Green Steps.